 6. Location Data

 Location data helps retailers understand how sales perform by location and customer level.
-It also paves the way for targeted marketing strategy, staffing decisions, or product promotions in specific store areas.
+It also paves the way for targeted marketing strategy with a POS system, staffing decisions, or product promotions in specific store areas.

 7. Discount and Promotion Data